Newlands police shooting: Troubled man 'in and out of jail'

 She said Sam Fakalago threatened police and barricaded himself inside the property with a woman and a small child.
 The child managed to escape, but she said officers could see Fakalago holding a knife to the woman's throat and made the choice to shoot him as they had "grave concerns" for her safety.

-Police shot Fakalago multiple times, fatally wounding him.
+Police shot the 30-year-old Fakalago multiple times, fatally wounding him.

 Today, ex-partner Hanna Smith said Fakalago had gone to prison five years ago after a similar offence with another ex-partner in Nelson.